mattcamp/deepracer-local/README.md

 Once working the stream should be visible in the Kinesis console.

 ## Known issues:
-- Sometimes sagemaker won't start claiming that `/opt/ml/input/config/resourceconfig.json` is missing.
-Still trying to work out why.
+- Sagemaker will occasionally fail to start with an error saying `/opt/ml/input/config/resourceconfig.json` is missing.
+This is currently proving hard to reproduce and fix but seems fairly rare.
-- Stopping training at the wrong time seems to cause a problem where sagemaker will crash next time when trying to load the 'best' model which may not exist properly.
-This only happens if you start a new training session without clearing out the bucket first.
-Yet to be seen if this will cause a problem when trying to use pretrained models.
+- There is a possibility that stopping training at the wrong time could problem where sagemaker will crash next time when trying to load the 'best' model which may not exist properly.
+Work is continuing to make this more robust but to be safe you should only stop training while the status is "Training" and not "Evaluating".
 - `training_params.yaml` must exist in the target bucket or robomaker will not start.
 The start-training.sh script will copy it over from custom_files if necessary.
-- Scripts not currently included to handle uploading to AWS Console or virtual league.
+- Scripts are not currently included to handle uploading to AWS Console or virtual league. https://github.com/cahya-wirawan/deepracer-tools includes such tools.
-- Current sagemaker and robomaker GPU images are built for nvidia GPU only.
+- Current Sagemaker and Robomaker GPU images are built for nvidia GPU only.
-- The sagemaker and robomaker images are huge (~4.5GB)
+- The Sagemaker and Robomaker images are huge (~4.5GB) and can take a long time to download, especially on the first run.

 ## Getting help